music dictionary : As - As

 aspro (m.), aspra (f.)(Italian) rough, harsh, sour, severe

-asquearse(Spanish) be disgusted
+asquearse(Spanish) to be disgusted

 asquerosamente(Spanish) disgustingly